Stew peas: Preparation

-Jamaican stew peas is prepared using kidney beans (red peas) and other similar cultivars or pigeon peas (also called gungo peas), coconut milk and meats, especially salted meats such as pork and beef.
-Pig tail is often included, and sometimes chicken is used instead of pork or beef.
+Jamaican stew peas is prepared using kidney beans (red peas) and other similar cultivars like round red, or pigeon peas (also called gungo peas), coconut milk and meats, especially beef chuck, salted meats such as pork and beef.
+Pigtail is often included, and sometimes chicken is used instead of pork or beef.

-Additional ingredients include onion, garlic, escallion, scotch bonnet, herbs and spices.
+Additional ingredients include onion, garlic, escallion, Scotch bonnet, herbs and spices.
 In addition to being a main ingredient, the beans serve to thicken the stew.
 Pinto beans and other similar varieties are more commonly used in the Spanish-speaking Caribbean and Latin America.
 Canned beans can be used to prepare stew peas, and it may be cooked in a pressure cooker.
-The dish may be prepared without meat— referred to as ital stew peas.
+The dish may be prepared without meat, referred to as ital stew peas.

 In Jamaica, stew peas often includes slender flour dumplings known as "spinners".
 The dish is usually served atop white rice or with a side dish of rice.
 The stew serves to moisten and complement the separately-prepared rice.